better-internet/radworks-docs/docs/radicle.md

 Maintainers (also known as delegates) use `rad init` and `rad push` to create a project and synchronize project data between their local state and a canonical branch (usually `main` or `master`) on the configured seed node.
-This makes the project discoverable on the Radicle web interface or in Upstream if collaborators know the [project URN and seed node](using-radicle/view-share.md).
+This makes the project discoverable on the Radicle web interface if collaborators know the [project URN and seed node](using-radicle/view-share.md).

 Collaborators use `rad clone` to [clone](using-radicle/clone.md) the canonical branch of an existing project on the Radicle network to their local state, make changes, and [use `rad push`](using-radicle/push.md) to synchronize those changes with a seed node.

-Maintainers can either use the CLI or Upstream to [find](using-radicle/view-share.md) and [review/merge](using-radicle/track-review-merge.md) collaborations to their project.
+Maintainers can use the CLI to [find](using-radicle/view-share.md) and [review/merge](using-radicle/track-review-merge.md) collaborations to their project.
 With the CLI, they use `rad track` to view the remote peer from their working copy.
 With Upstream, they can view the changes in the desktop app directly.
 Either way, they then use `git diff` to see the proposed changes, `git merge` to merge them, and `rad push` to publish